- A few seconds of the final held note was lost as the song fades out and segues into “Bring The Boys Back Home”.

 This is supposed to be brought on by the fact that a war movie comes on the TV….
 Mentioning no titles or names!
 Which you can actually hear, and that snaps him back to then and it precedes, what is for me anyway, is the central song on the whole album “Bring the Boys Back Home”.

 In early production demos of The Wall, the album opens with a quiet, short snippet of Vera Lynn’s World War II anthem “We’ll Meet Again” instead of “Outside The Wall”.
 “We’ll Meet Again” is part of the musical prelude on Is There Anybody Out There? live sets as well as Roger Waters recent live performances of The Wall.

 There is a slightly longer version of the track on the soundtrack of Pink Floyd The Wall movie.
-The final note sustains for several seconds longer before the segue into “Bring The Boys Back Home”.
+The final note holds for several seconds longer before the segue into “Bring The Boys Back Home”.

 For a treat, check out Dame Vera Lynn singing “We’ll Meet Again” at the age of 93.

 Pink Floyd The Wall movie (1982).
-The final sustained note at the very end of the song holds several seconds longer than the album version without fading or crossfading.
+The final note at the very end of the song holds several seconds longer than the album version without fading or crossfading.
 Also, throughout the track, TV sound effects preceding the song are different than the album version and bleed over a little bit throughout the vocals for the film.
 Keyboard synths are mixed a little louder in the middle of the track.
 Otherwise, this is there are no other changes musically from the album version.